Sightseeing and conferencing in the capital of the Republic of Ireland.

 The most memorable was the Book of Kells library.
 It's a bibliophile's heaven, and it's one of Harry Potter's filming locations.
-But even if you aren't into the two, it is amazing to see.
+But even if you aren't into the two, it is incredible to see.

 I also realized that in the floods of excitement, I forgot to ask someone at the conference for a picture of me.
 Leaving Dublin without one?
-So I took a selfie to fixed it.
+So I took a selfie to fix it.

 Thanks for reading!